 ☑️ Keep geeking out

 My name is Almir Mustafic.
-I spent big parts of my career in Toronto Canada, Southern California and I am currently enjoying Austin area in Texas.
+I spent big parts of my career in Toronto Canada, Southern California and I am currently enjoying Dallas area in Texas.
 I am a solutions architect and a software engineering leader.

 My interests are computers, cars, tennis, basketball, and table tennis.
 I studied Computer/Electrical Engineering at the University of Toronto.
 I have been in software engineering field professionally for 24+ years.
 It has been a journey from vi editors on Unix to fancy IDEs that we use these days; it has been a journey from desktop applications to distributed applications with n-tier architecture to microservices world; it has been a journey from your own data centers to cloud computing.